7 Ways to Help Improve Your Credit Score

 - Your number of applications for new credit.
 When you apply for a new line of credit, it can trigger a hard inquiry, which can impact your credit score.
 Having too many hard inquiries on your credit report—especially in a short period of time—can significantly lower your score.

 - Any instances of foreclosure, bankruptcy or debt that were sent to collections.
 How much will each of these factors affect your credit score?
 Short answer: It depends on how long ago it happened, how each credit reporting agency considers that information when it calculates your score and more.
 But remember, almost nothing affects your credit score forever.

 3. Keep an Eye on Your Credit Report for Errors

 If there are any errors on your credit report, they could be negatively affecting your score.

 If you have a question about something on your credit report, contact the reporting agency right away.
-You have a right to dispute errors or incomplete information on your credit report.

 4. Learn How Often You Can Check Your Credit Report